Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Numerical experiments with LSEF

-During an EnKF run, at each assimilation cycle $t=1,2,\dots, 100,000$, we performed {\em spatial averaging} of the forecast-ensemble sample covariance matrices ${\bf S}_t$ (in the same way ${\bf B}_{\rm mean}$ was computed in section \ref{sec_flt_setup}).
+During an EnKF run, at each assimilation cycle $t=1,2,\dots, 10^5$, we performed {\em spatial averaging} of the forecast-ensemble sample covariance matrices ${\bf S}_t$ (in the same way the spatial averaging was done in the computation of ${\bf B}_{\rm mean}$, see section \ref{sec_flt_setup}).
 The resulting spatially averaged covariance functions $b_t(x)$ (where $x=0,1,\dots, n_{\rm x}/2$ labels the distance measured in mesh sizes) were stored.
 Then, offline, for each covariance function $b_t(x)$ we computed its spectrum (Fourier transform) ${\bf f}_t =(f_t(0), f_t(1), \dots, f_t(\ell_{\rm max}))$.
-Knowing ${\bf f}_t$, we computed, for each $t$, an ensemble of pseudo-random realizations of the respective (stationary) random process, subjected them to the spatial bandpass filters (section \ref{sec_estm_bandpass_flt}), and finally computed the vectors ${\bf d}_t$ of sample band variances (section \ref{sec_estm_bandvars}).
+Knowing ${\bf f}_t$, we computed, for each $t$, an ensemble of pseudo-random realizations of the respective (stationary) random process, subjected them to the spatial bandpass filters (section \ref{sec_estm_bandpass_flt}), and finally computed the vectors ${\bf d}_t$ of sample band variances (section \ref{sec_estm_two_stage}).
 The resulting training sample consisted of 100,000 pairs $({\bf d}_t, \sqrt{{\bf f}_t})$.
 The above spatial averaging of the EnKF sample covariances reduced the diversity in the training sample.
-To compensate for that effect, we set up the Doubly Stochastic Advection-Diffusion-Decay Model in the strongly non-stationary regime \citep[][Table 3]{DSADM} when running EnKF to generate the training sample\footnote{ In a real-world application, say, in meteorology, the global averaging of EnKF sample covariances is to be replaced by local averaging to approximate a sample from the true hyperprior distribution. }.
+To compensate for that effect, we set up the Doubly Stochastic Advection-Diffusion-Decay Model in the strongly non-stationary regime \citep[][Table 3]{DSADM} when running EnKF to generate the training sample.